pulumi/pulumi-kubernetes/provider/pkg/gen/examples/overlays/helmRelease.md

 a library to perform the orchestration of the resources.
 As a result, the full spectrum of Helm features are supported natively.

+You may also want to consider the `Chart` resource as an alternative method for managing helm charts.
+For more information about the trade-offs between these options see: [Choosing the right Helm resource for your use case](https://www.pulumi.com/registry/packages/kubernetes/how-to-guides/choosing-the-right-helm-resource-for-your-use-case)

 {{% examples %}}
 ## Example Usage
 {{% example %}}